 Due to the lack of Python support in production pipelines, Python logic must be re-implemented in Spark/Flink for production.

-We're delivering our Data SDK for Python using Conda, a package management service that makes it easy to find, access, store and share public notebooks, environments, and conda and PyPI packages.
+We are delivering our Data SDK for Python using Conda, a package management service that makes it easy to find, access, store and share public notebooks, environments, and conda and PyPI packages.
 Conda is a popular tool among Python data workers because it makes it easy for them to stay current with updates made to their various environments and packages.
 It also allows users to switch between environments without affecting the delicate compatibility of each environment's dependencies.

-After installing conda for the first time, please restart your terminal before executing any conda command.
+After installing conda for the first time, restart your terminal before executing any conda command.
 This is to avoid a common issue where conda command is not recognized the first time.

 To begin, download the installation script.